 accident invention: Plantain tostadas!

-When I decided to make fajitas with the grassfed flat iron I got from Fallon Hills Ranch this week, I knew I wanted to give it a coffee rub and grill it, but I wasn’t sure about the wrapper.
+When I decided to make fajitas with the grassfed flat iron I got at the farmers market this week, I knew I wanted to give it a coffee rub and grill it, but I wasn’t sure about the wrapper.
 Classic paleo problem, right?
 Lettuce leaves are always a good option, but let’s face it: They’re not a tortilla.
 Jicama is one of my favorites, but a bit of a mess with juicy fillings; better as a crispy taco shell than a stand-in for a flour tortilla.
 Cauliflower tortillas are delicious, and what I planned to go with on this occasion, until I got to the store and saw the yellow plantains.
 I wasn’t sure how they’d hold up; I wanted a tortilla that folded without breaking and was sturdy enough to hold the hearty fajita fillings.
 But I also wanted them to be soft like a homemade corn or flour tortilla.
 The result?

 Not only do these bad boys fold,